Hiwonder-docs/TonyPi-Pro/source/docs/8_vision_gripping_lessons.md

                         dire = 'left'
 ```

-② Calculate the difference between the color block’s center X-coordinate and CentreX, and use this value to control the robot’s movement toward the block by calling the corresponding action group.
+② Calculate the difference between the color block's center X-coordinate and CentreX, and use this value to control the robot's movement toward the block by calling the corresponding action group.

 For example, the code `AGC.runActionGroup('grab_right')` calls an action group, where 'grab_right' is the name of the action group.